alexhegit/zc702_dpu140_trd/Hands-On.md

 the clock connection.
 You can find the option of Advanced setting of DPU IP.

 The details in step by step can refer to PG338 and here just some highlight attentions.
-- Common S-AXI Clock Mode for easy connnect
+- S_AXI Clock @ 100MHz
-- Clock 100MHz for DPU and Clock 200MHz for DPU DSP
+- M_AXI Clock @ 150MHz for DPU and Clock @ 300MHz for DPU DSP
 - DPU IRQ connect to IRQ_F2P[0]
 - DPU S_AXI address set 0x4F000000 - 0x4FFFFFFF(16M)